ntakouris/awesome-dronecraft/README.md

 This is my big study plan for going from simple programmer dude to software engineer who can understand how autonomous drones work.

+There are references and video of various popular open source flight controller firmware and guidance projects in order to give the reader a sense of realism and real-sense and real-world value of operations, as well as act as get-to-know-the-market info.

 ![Skydio's SLAM](https://pbs.twimg.com/ext_tw_video_thumb/976148551779500032/pu/img/erxg20ZxAfOoDBKb.jpg)

 This is meant for **software engineers** or people who already know how to code and also got basic knowledge of computer science topics including math __(probablility, calculus, linear algebra)__.
 If you have many years of experience this can be easier to read through, but this is not guaranteed.